sampsyo/uwadvising/advising.md

 * Work on service committees
 * Mentor younger students

-### If there's a problem...

-We always hope that things
-go well.
-Sometimes, they don't.
-Here's what to do.

-1. **Don't wait.
-Deal with it NOW.** Problems in advising relationships, just as in any other relationship, cannot be resolved without good communication.
-2. **Poll your officemates, mentors, and groupmates.**
-Chances are, your older officemates have been there.
-Leverage that experience when you can.
-3. **Talk to the Grad.
-Program Coordinator, David Notkin (notkin@cs)** David is this year's GPC and he is more than happy to lend his expertise to helping resolve your problem.
-4. **Talk to Lindsay Michimoto (lindsaym@cs)**
-Lindsay, as we all know, is one of the most valuable resources we have as graduate students.
-If you are unable to resolve a particular conflict, let Lindsay weigh in on your problem.
-5. **Talk to Hank Levy, Dept. Chair**
-A faculty member for many years, and Hank Levy has experience with all facets of the advising experience.
-He also happens to be a nice guy.

 ### What you can expect from your advisor: Top five...

 1. Clear communication